Can I get Foxtel at my address?

 What alternatives to Foxtel are there?

-If you’ve been paying attention then you’ve probably seen adverts for Netflix, Stan or Amazon Prime Video around lately.
+You’ve probably seen adverts for Netflix, Stan or Amazon Prime Video around lately.
 These are all Internet TV streaming services.
 Basically, they let you watch TV and movies on-demand through the Internet.
 As you can imagine they’re hugely popular and are growing every day.
 They have no lock-in contracts, cheap monthly fees and great libraries.

 But if you're dead-set on Foxtel's catalogue of movies and TV shows, you'll want to check out Foxtel Now.
 It’s Foxtel's own foray into Internet TV, giving you loads of control, a great library of shows and a chance to get the latest premium drama, movies and sports.
 All you need is an Internet connection.